huntertran/concordia-thesis-topic/justifications/EntityLinking/EntityLinking.md

 ![visitor pattern](https://github.com/huntertran/concordia-thesis-topic/blob/main/out/justifications/EntityLinking/entity_linking.png?raw=true)

-Description:
+In the above diagram:
-* In the above diagram, `RelatedResource1` and `RelatedResource2` are other controllers that contain the need resources (a, b, c and d fields, or methods with annotations).
+* `RelatedResource1` and `RelatedResource2` are other controllers that contain the need resources (a, b, c and d fields, or methods with annotations).
+* `LogicABResourceVisitor` and `LogicCDResourceVisitor` are the visitor implementation for each type of resources.
+Separation by resources type allow developer separate the logic to select the needed resources.
+* Abstract class `CommonResourceVisitor` contains the complicated logic for language reflection.
+By extends this abstract class, the visitor will be more simpler and easier to use (hide the complexity of the language reflection).
+This could be realize because the web frameworks employ a coding conventions for classes and method annotations, as well as methods name to construct the URIs.

-By "visit" these controllers, we can use the refection feature of the language to get method and annotation information, then build the corresponding URI for the linked resource.
+By "visiting" these controllers, `Client` can access the class information and extract the needed data.

 ## 3.1.
 Java Spring boot